schmunk42/database-command/README.md

 --------------------|---------|-----------------------------------
-name                | dump    | migration class name --prefix            |         | dump only tables with given prefix<br/>(specify multiple prefixes separated by commas) --createSchema      | 1       | wheter to create tables --insertData        | 1       | wheter to create insert statements --foreignKeyChecks  | 1       | set to `0` to disable foreign key checks --truncateTable     | 0       | wheter to remove all records from the table first --dbConnection      | db      | application component to use --migrationPath     | application.runtime     | default dump folder --ignoreMigrationTable | 1    | wheter to ignore to migration table --insertAutoIncrementValues | 1    | wheter to include values from auto-increment column
+name                | dump    | migration class name --prefix            |         | dump only tables with given prefix<br/>(specify multiple prefixes separated by commas) --createSchema      | 1       | whether to create tables --insertData        | 1       | whether to create insert statements --foreignKeyChecks  | 1       | set to `0` to disable foreign key checks --truncateTable     | 0       | whether to remove all records from the table first --dbConnection      | db      | application component to use --migrationPath     | application.runtime     | default dump folder --ignoreMigrationTable | 1    | whether to ignore to migration table --insertAutoIncrementValues | 1    | whether to include values from auto-increment column

 #### Example